nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Listing modules: `cd`

-Lists a module available in EdRecord.
+Change the working directory to a specific module in EdRecord.

 Format: `cd MODULE`

-* Alternatively, the user can use `*` to list all modules
+* Alternatively, the user can use `cd *` to get an overview of all students in all modules.

 ### Moving students into an existing class and module : `mv`